What is a Contract?

 An indicator of economic duress is a demand for performance which is well in excess of the rights of the person making the demands.

-There is an important distinction to be made between contracts which are void and claims for breach of of contract:
+There is an important distinction to be made between contracts which are void and claims for breach of contract.

-- the 4 causes of action above - if successful - mean that the law finds that the contract is deemed to have never come into force, and may be rescinded.
-It never existed in the first place: it is void ab initio.
+- The first 4 causes of action above - if successful - may mean that the law finds that the contract is deemed to have never come into force: for legal purposes, it never existed in the first place.
+It's declared void.

 - Invitations to treat